SpatialInteractive/nanomaps-server/README.markdown

 	ant depend

 This is the part where if something can go wrong it will.
-This builds everything in the external/directory, including native bits.
+Everything in the external/directory is built, including native bits.
 If your build environment has issues, you will get errors on the native build steps.
 If you managed to build mapnik and its input plugins, you should be fine.